 Micro has the concept of environments or an “env” built in.
 These are basically different hosted Micro servers you can switch between to do development and run Micro services.
 Local is your local server running on “127.0.0.1:8081”.
-Dev is the free hosted Micro Platform environment in the cloud.
+Platform is the hosted Micro Platform environment in the cloud.

 You can swap between the platform and local like so

-# local environment micro env set local # hosted environment micro env set dev
+# local environment micro env set local # hosted environment micro env set platform

 Micro Platform provides a hosted version of Micro, which means anything built into the open source is available for you to use.
 This includes authentication, config, messaging, service discovery, service-to-service calls, storage, etc.